fedspendingtransparency/data-act-broker-backend/dataactbroker/README.md

     - `rules`: (required, list[string]) validation rules, or an empty list to include all.
 - `page`: (integer) The page of warning metadata to view (offsets the list by `limit * (page - 1)`).
 Defaults to `1` if not provided
 - `limit`: (integer) The total number of results to see from this request.
 Defaults to `5` if not provided
 - `sort`: (string) What value to sort by.
 Defaults to `period` if not provided.
+NOTE: Each sort value has a secondary (and sometimes tertiary) sort value to break ties.
 Valid values are:
-    - `period` - fiscal year/quarter
+    - `period` - fiscal year/quarter (secondary: rule label)
-    - `rule_label` - the label of the rule (e.g. `B9`)
+    - `rule_label` - the label of the rule (e.g. `B9`) (secondary: period)
-    - `instances` - the number of times this warning occurred in this submission/file
+    - `instances` - the number of times this warning occurred in this submission/file (secondary: rule label, tertiary: period)
-    - `description` - the description of the rule
+    - `description` - the description of the rule (secondary: period)
-    - `file` - the names of the files in which the warning occurred
+    - `file` - the names of the files in which the warning occurred (secondary: rule label)
 - `order`: (string) The sort order.
 Defaults to `desc` if not provided.
 Valid values are:
     - `desc`
     - `asc`